NetSuite

 The Salto deployment wizard is intuitive and user-friendly.
 Moreover, the results were identical to the SDF deployment results as Salto currently leverages SDF for this kind of deployment.
 I’ve reached out to the team to inquire if they can do better i.e. hide the two fields which were not part of the customized form.

-Salto brings the best of SDF and Copy to Account together by supporting the deployment of multiple customizations together while offering the ease of deployment intended by NetSuite’s Copy to Account except with superior UX and better error handling.
-Salto is thus a tool for developers and non-developers alike.
+Salto brings the best of SDF and Copy to Account together by supporting the deployment of multiple customizations together while also being easy for non-developers to use, too.

 Summary of Deployment Options